Centro Atlético Fénix

 Centro Atlético Fénix is a Uruguayan sports club from Montevideo.
-The football team currently plays in Primera División.
+The football team currently plays in Uruguayan Segunda División.
 Fénix is one of the most popular and traditional teams of Uruguay's 2nd Division, along with Racing Club de Montevideo, which is its all-time rival.

 History

 The club was founded on 7 July 1916 by a group of young men who named the club "Fénix" (Phoenix) after the mythological bird.
 The club's colors are violet (chosen to represent eternity) and white (to represent purity).
+They later took part in 1985 edition of historic IFA Shield in India.

 In 2002 the club qualified to play in Copa Libertadores for the first time after winning the Liguilla Pre-Libertadores de América title, a feat they repeated in 2003.
 The club were later relegated from the Primera División at the end of the 2005/2006 season.